 Issues with closed populations

-However, because of the way honeybees determine sex, closed population can quickly result in inbreeding due to the loss of the alleles that determine sex, known as the CSD allele.
-Traditionally, this has meant you need to run very large breeding programmes with a minimum of 50 breeder colonies to give the programme some longevity, which is very expensive.
+However, because of the way honeybees determine sex, closed population can quickly result in inbreeding.
+This is due to the loss of the alleles that determine sex, known as the CSD allele or the sex determining allele.
+Traditionally, this has meant you need to run very large breeding programmes with a minimum of 50 breeder colonies to give the programme some longevity.
+This however, is very costly to do.
 You also needed to introduce a lot of new genetic material to introduce CSD alleles that have been lost or were never present.
 This could also affect what you are trying

 to achieve in the programme as undesirable traits could be introduced.